Koi-IT/Roomley/design/userStories.md

 As a user need to create a household group to connect all of the users in my household together.

+### Edit "Household" Groups

+As a user I need to add users to my group and edit the group details.

+### Delete "Household" Groups

+As a user I want to delete an old group and join a new one.

 ### Create Task

 As a user I need to create a task and fill in the details.